Marc Cucurella: Chelsea

 On 5 August 2022, Cucurella signed for Premier League club Chelsea on a six-year contract.
 The fee was reported to be worth an initial £56 million, potentially rising to £63 million in add-ons, which was a record fee received by Brighton.
 On 6 August, he made his debut as a substitute in a 1–0 away win against Everton in the Premier League.
 On 7 March 2023, he was named Player of the Match in the Champions League round-of-16-second leg match against Borussia Dortmund, which ended in a 2–0 win and qualification to the quarter-final.
 On 17 March 2024, he scored his first goal for the club by netting the opener in a 4–2 victory over Leicester City in the FA Cup quarter-finals.

 On 15 December 2024, Cucurella scored his first Premier League goal for Chelsea, a headed opener assisted by Noni Madueke in a 2–1 home victory over Brentford.
 In the same game, Cucurella would receive his first career red card, being shown a second yellow for a scuffle with Brentford's Kevin Schade after the final whistle which Schade also received a yellow card for.

+Real Madrid

+On 15 June 2026, Cucurella signed for La Liga club Real Madrid on a six-year contract.
+The fee was reported to be an initial €55 million, plus €5 million in add-ons.
+He made his debut on 22 August 2026, in a 2–1 win over Espanyol.